Today

 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-EUR/JPY halts its two-day losing streak, trading around 162.40 during the European session on Wednesday.
-The currency cross holds ground following the release of key economic data from Germany.
+EUR/JPY extends its losses for the third successive session, trading around 171.10 during the European hours on Wednesday.
+The currency cross holds losses following key economic data from Germany, the largest economy in the Eurozone.
+Traders shift their focus toward Eurozone GDP data.